timo-reymann/auth0-user-gatekeeper/README.md

     - part of your tenant
     - created and maintained by you per tenant

+## Features

+- Admit users based on an explicit mail address or domain
+- Reload configuration at runtime without a restart (failures in config will be logged; but not reloaded)

 ## Usage

 Set up is a straightforward as 1-2-3.